chasediaz6/xSLG-Quantifying-Batted-Ball-Quality-and-Predicting-Future-Slugging/README.md

 Utilizing batted ball data in baseball to develop an Expected Slugging (xSLG) metric that quantifies batted ball quality with XGBoost.
 The xSLG metric is then incorporated into a stacked model to predict a players future slugging %.

 ## Overview
-In baseball, there are many statistics we can use to evaluate the a hitter's production.
-One of the most well-known statistics is slugging percentage (SLG).
+In baseball, there are many statistics we can use to evaluate a batter's offensive production.
+One of the most commonly used statistics is slugging percentage (SLG).
-SLG is a statistic that measures a hitter's power and ability to produce extra-base hits.
-It is calculated by summing the total bases a player reaches with hits and dividing that by the total number of at-bats.
+SLG is a statistic telling us the average bases earned per at-bat, calculated by summing the total bases a player has earned through hits and dividing that by the total number of at-bats.
+A player capable of producing extra-base hits fairly often will have a higher SLG than a player who primarily hits singles.
 The formula for slugging percentage is:

 ### **$$SLG= \frac{Total\ Bases}{At-Bats}$$**

 For example, if a batter has 10 at-bats on the season, recording 3 hits - 2 singles and a triple, his SLG would be .500, since he recorded 5 total bases over his 10 at bats. $SLG = \frac{5}{10} = .500$

-The goal of this project is to estimate a player's "true" slugging, by developing an expected slugging (xSLG) model using batted ball data.
-There is random noise and luck involved in a players SLG, which impacts their SLG over the course of a season.
+**The goal of this project is to estimate a player's "true" slugging, by developing an expected slugging (xSLG) model using batted ball data.
+There is random noise and luck involved in a players SLG, which impacts their SLG over the course of a season.**

 ## Approach
 My approach to estimate a players xSLG, and predict future slugging can be broken down into 2 parts.